annelo-msft/gists/lro/scm-pattern/readme.md

 <details>
 <summary><h4><b> LRO subclient APIs </b></h4></summary>

+The `CreateVectorStoreOperation` class is dervied from SCM `OperationResult`.
+It implements the abstract members `UpdateStatus` and `RehydrationToken`.
+The implementation of `UpdateStatus` calls through to internal generated service methods to obtain the status of the operation, and sets `HasCompleted` to `true` once the operation has completed.

 ```csharp
 public class CreateVectorStoreOperation : OperationResult {
     public override ContinuationToken?
 RehydrationToken { get; protected set; }